dwyl/learn-hapi/README.md

 (_assumes some [node.js](http://nodeschool.io/#learn-you-node) prior
 knowledge but otherwise a gentle self-paced introduction_)

+_Note: makemehapi currently uses Hapi v16.
+Some major changes were introduced to Hapi in v17.
+[Differences between v16 and v17](/#hapi-v16)_

 Create a new folder on your local machine for your answers to **makemehapi**:

 ```